 An hour’s drive from Austin will land you in New Braunfels, Texas.
 New Braunfels is just outside of San Antonio, Texas, making for one of Austin’s best day trips.
 New Braunfels is full of life and has so much to offer visitors to the city.
 Consider visiting the Natural Bridge Caverns, Landa Park, Prince Solms Park, Lake Placid, Hinman Island Park, or Comal Springs for explorers and nature lovers.
 There are also kid-focused attractions, museums, and delicious places to grab some southern Texas cuisine while in the city!

-As you can see, there are so many cool things to do in Austin.
+As you can see, there are so many cool things to do in Austin with kids.
 You may have heard people say the phrase “Keep Austin Weird,” this is adopted by the Austin Business Alliance and has been used to promote small businesses in the city.
 If you get the chance to support local small businesses while in Austin, that’s always a great idea!

 Another thing to consider doing while in Austin is to enjoy live music performances.
 The city has been known as the Live Music Capital of The World since the ’90s; there are countless opportunities to hear a live performance while you’re in the city.

-With all of these awesome things to do in Austin, which will you do first?
+With all of these awesome things to do in Austin with kids, which will you do first?